One of Ontario's best places to fish for smallmouth bass

 With over one thousand lakes to fish, this provides anglers with endless opportunities to catch that trophy smallmouth bass.

-Remember, with 28,000 square miles of the beautiful Canadian wilderness, Algoma has thousands of bodies of water to choose from and the best fishing lodges or resorts anywhere.
+Remember, with 28,000 square miles of beautiful Canadian wilderness, Algoma has thousands of bodies of water to choose from and the best fishing lodges or resorts anywhere.
 You can choose from full-service American Plan lodges to Housekeeping cabins, with all the trip essentials you’ll need: boat, motor, fuel, guide services and amenities.

 Some of the most popular baits and presentations for Algoma Country smallmouth bass fishing include topwater baits, loud rattle crankbaits, tube jigs, Ned Rig plastics and of course the drop shot technique for those deeper smallmouths.